PySimpleGUI/PySimpleGUI/docs/cookbook.md

     sg.popup('The filename you chose was', fname)
 ```

 Recall the (long) sections above about color?
 You can use the color themes even for these simple front-ends.
-Simply add a call to `change_look_and_feel` before you call any PySimpleGUI code like a popup.
+Simply add a call to `theme` before you call any PySimpleGUI code like a popup.
 In this example, we're choosing "Dark Grey 3" for the color.

 --------------